microshare/microshare.github.io/docs/2/installer/quick-start/faq-about-installations.md

 ## Introduction
 ---------------------------------------

-Here you can find the answers to the most frequently asked questions about installations.
-On the other hand, you can ask yourself other questions and our documentation is here to answer them.
+Here you can find the answers to the most frequently asked questions about the installation process.
+Our documentation is here to clarify the process of using the Microshare platform.

-If after reading our documentation some questions remain incomplete for you then do not hesitate to contact us at `docs@microshare.io`.
+Have a question not answered here?
+Do not hesitate to contact us at `docs@microshare.io`!

 ---------------------------------------

-### Q. How should I start as an admin ?
+### Q. How should I start as an admin?
 <br>
 A. All the information concerning the administration of an entity is available in this part of the documentation: [Admin Management](../../../admin/admin-management/overview)
 <br>

 ---------------------------------------

-### Q. What and where is a dev EUI for my device?
+### Q. What and where is the dev EUI for my device?
 <br>
 A. A dev EUI is the unique identifier for each device.
 It can be found here on all Tabs Devices.
 <br>